Validate and log purchase

 The method is currently implemented in two versions.

-The validateAndLogInAppPurchase method (currently in BETA) sends the purchase details to AppsFlyer for validation.
+The validateAndLogInAppPurchase method sends the purchase details to AppsFlyer for validation.
 After AppsFlyer validates the purchase with the App Store, the method returns the response to a completion handler block.

 To implement the method, perform the following steps: